 - Keep your whisk close at all times.
 Using a wooden spoon is fine (mostly when the cheese has been added), but a whisk makes light work of lumps and ensures the spices are distributed evenly.
 Use a wooden spoon to scrape the bottom of the pot to make sure everything is well incorporated.
 And if you’ll be turning your Béchamel sauce into a cheese sauce, remove the pot from the heat and stir the cheese in.
 If the sauce boils once the cheese has been added the cheese will split and your sauce will be grainy.

 - What happens if my sauce is still lumpy?
-If you are still left with lumps after you have whisked and whisked and whisked, go in with a stick blender or transfer to a normal blender and blend away.
+If you are still left with lumpy sauce after whisking, go in with a stick blender or transfer the sauce to a normal blender and blend away.
 We all have mishaps in the kitchen and what’s the point in having fancy gadgets if we don’t use them?
 No-one will know your sauce didn’t start off as smooth as silk.
 I promise!